ymdarake/ymdarake.github.io/docs/home.md

 ## Where I have been
 - Mostly Japan
 - New Zealand
-- hoping to live in France after COVID stuffs
+- France for a few weeks, but interested in moving my base there one day

 So...